Braille Enrichment for Literacy and Learning

 The National Federation of the Blind of Missouri is very proud to sponsor the Missouri Braille Enrichment for Literacy and Learning Academy or BELL Academy for short.
 The MO BELL Academy is an intensive 2 week, day program that provides children with Braille and nonvisual skills instruction through fun, hands-on learning activities.
 In addition to Braille, crafts, games, and other engaging projects, children learn vital independent living skills, interact with blind adult mentors, and enjoy field trips.
 Through these activities and interactions, the children learn that blindness or low vision does not define them or their future.

-For more information about the Missouri BELL Academy please send an email to email@example.com
+For more information about the Missouri BELL Academy please contact

 I Love Braille

 by Jenny Carmack